Sobey School of Business

 The Sobey School of Business is the business school of Saint Mary's University (SMU), located in Halifax, Nova Scotia, Canada.
 Originally established in 1934 as the Saint Mary's University Faculty of Commerce, the program was one of the first business programs in Canada.
 The school is consistently ranked as one of the top business schools in Canada.
 Most recently, Quacquarelli Symonds (QS) placed Sobey's MBA program in the top ten in Canada.
 In November, 2018, Corporate Knights placed the Sobey MBA at number 8 in its Better World MBA ranking.
 It is the most comprehensive business school in Atlantic Canada.
 In 1992, the Faculty of Commerce was renamed the Sobey School of Business after Frank H. Sobey, the founder of Empire Company Limited and Sobeys.
 The Sobey School of Business offers a well-respected Bachelor of Commerce program, with a wide range of specialties, including entrepreneurship, finance, accounting, computing and information systems and human resource management and industrial relations.
 The School also provides a range of graduate-level programs including a Master of Business Administration, a Master of Finance, a Master of Applied Economics, a Master of Technology Entrepreneurship and Innovation, and a well-respected Ph.D. program.
 Also under the Sobey School's umbrella are executive and professional development courses and the Saint Mary's University Entrepreneurship Centre.

 The Sobey Building on the Saint Mary's University campus was built in 2000 and has been regularly updated since then.
 It houses offices, meeting rooms, the BComm Advising Centre, the Sobey Math Help centre and classrooms.
 The bright, modern building, along with the joined Loyola building, host most of the School's classes, along with computer labs, faculty and administration offices, seminar rooms, research spaces, Doctoral student offices and separate student lounges for graduate and B.Comm students.
 Executive education facilities are housed in suites at the Halifax World Trade and Convention Centre, located in the core of downtown Halifax, Nova Scotia.
-The School has an campus located at BNUZ in Zhuhai, China, where a Sobey BComm in Finance program is offered to about 100 students per year.
+The School has a campus located at BNUZ in Zhuhai, China, where a Sobey BComm in Finance program is offered to about 100 students per year.